danielbaig/danielbaig.github.io/_pages/legal.md

 The views and opinions expressed here are my own and do not necessarily reflect those of any institution I may be a part of.

 **Copyright**
-© 2025 Daniel Baig.
+© 2026 Daniel Baig.
 All rights reserved.

 ---

-_Last updated: 28 June 2025_
+_Last updated: 31 March 2026_